 • Phoneme Accuracy: Ensure proper stress marking for multi-syllable words when using phoneme rules.

-• Model Compatibility: Remember that phoneme rules only work with specific ElevenLabs models.
+• Model Compatibility: ElevenLabs phoneme rules only work with eleven_turbo_v2 and eleven_flash_v2.
+Cartesia pronunciation dictionaries require the sonic-3 model.

 Common Issues